SCStelz/CopilotForSecurity/CustomPlugIns/API-GetAbuseIPDBIP/README.md

-# Get Abuse IPDB IP Information
+# Copilot for Security Custom Plugin - API - Get Abuse IPDB IP Information

 #### Copilot for Security Plugin to gather reputation and abuse reports for an IP Address using AbuseIPDB API's